 The next way is to use baking soda.
 Take about 4 tablespoons of baking soda mixed with a glass of water and then pour into a spray bottle or spray bottle.
 Shake the bottle until the contents are evenly mixed and spray into every corner of the crusty oven.

 Wait about 12 hours or overnight for the dirt to wear off or the crust to soften.

 After it feels soft enough, use a cloth or cloth dampened in warm water to clean the oven and then spray special vinegar on the crust that is still difficult to lift.

-Mixing the vinegar with the baking soda solution will help clean the oven thoroughly.
+Mixing the vinegar with the baking soda solution will help clean an oven thoroughly.
 Then wipe again with a damp or damp cloth until completely clean.

 If necessary, wipe with a dry microfiber cloth until the oven is completely dry, especially on the surface of the oven cover.